 04 of 12

 Once you have managed to push a target fish into your fence or barrier collection net, you will need a hand net to capture it with.
-Some hand nets are a waste of time and are often made of materials that will only injure your fish.
+Some hand nets are a waste of time and are often made of materials that may injure your fish.
 Find out what types to choose, how to make one using pre-made fishing nets, or optimally build one from leftover collection net material.Continue to 5 of 12 below.

 05 of 12